 The bottom line

-The Apple Card doesn’t come onto the market until this summer, so only time will tell on how it will be received.
+The Apple Card opened to public application (within the U.S.) in August 2019, so only time will tell on how it will be received.
 Apple fans are sure to love its integration into the iPhone and how simple it is to earn and spend Daily Cash.
 And the titanium card, which fits the sleek Apple aesthetic, is sure to be a coveted design.

 But if you’re not an Apple user, you’ll miss out on the most important benefits — higher Daily Cash when using Apple Pay via the Wallet app, the spending and interest trackers, and the iPhone integration.
 There are other cards on the market that offer higher rewards — and a sign-up bonus — in popular spending categories including travel, dining, gas and groceries.
-None of these are covered directly with the Apple Card, although higher points could be available if paid for via Apple Pay.
+It remains to be seen if the Apple Card will expand to include more merchants in these categories.

 Although not as flashy as the Apple Card, the no-fee Citi® Double Cash Card – 18 month BT offer, Citi Simplicity® Card - No Late Fees Ever and the Uber Visa Card have their own pros and cons.